bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-c/programs.rst

     bls: Got EOF on device /tmp
     End of File on device

 By adding the :option:`-v` option, you can get more information, which can be useful in knowing what sessions were written to the volume:

 .. code-block:: sh
-    :caption:

-    bls <parameter>-k -v /tmp/File002</parameter>
+    <command>bls</command> <parameter>-k -v /tmp/File002</parameter>
     Date label written: 2002-10-19 at 21:16
     Block: 1 blen=64512 First rec FI=VOL_LABEL SessId=1 SessTim=1035062102 Strm=0 rlen=147
     Block: 2 blen=64512 First rec FI=6 SessId=1 SessTim=1035062102 Strm=DATA rlen=4087